30 min read

 Price: $29-$299/month | Free Trial: Yes

 The platform lets you add hotspots, questions, and notes directly inside your videos.
-In my experience, this keeps learners actively engaged, which is something I found lacking on platforms like Teachable or Thinkific.
-I built a test course, and learners could interact with the content without ever leaving the lesson page — it felt seamless and professional.
+In my experience, this keeps learners actively engaged - something I found lacking on platforms like Teachable or Thinkific.
+I built a test course, and learners could interact with the content without ever leaving the lesson page - it felt seamless and professional.

 Key Features I Loved

 While testing, I noticed that LearnWorlds isn’t the simplest platform for absolute beginners.
 There’s a bit of a learning curve to master all the features, but once you get the hang of it, the creative possibilities are enormous.
-Community features are present but limited compared to Circle or GroupApp, so you might need to integrate with a forum or community tool if you want to foster strong peer interaction.
+Community features are present but limited compared to Circle or GroupApp, so you might need to integrate with a separate community tool if peer interaction is central to your course.

 Pros: